trustworthy-systems-iitk/bsim/README.md

     $ ./bsim -o configs/default.xml tests/router_flat.v

 This command asks bsim to analyze the design in tests/router_flat.v.
-The output files produced by BSIM using this command are:
+The output files produced by bsim using this command are:

 * results/router_flat.summary : this contains a summary of the inferred components found by bsim.